Skip to main content

 Front Brakes:

-1. Locate the caliper on the rotor
+1. Locate the single-piston caliper on the rotor

-3. Remove the lower bolt only (this allows the caliper to swing up)
+3. Remove the lower bolt only β€” this allows the caliper body to swing upward

-4. Swing the caliper up and support it with a wire or bungee—never let it hang by the brake hose
+4. Swing the caliper up and support it with a wire or zip tie β€” never let it hang by the brake hose

-5. Slide out the old brake pads
+5. Slide out the old brake pads and inspect the bracket slides for corrosion

 Rear Brakes:

 The rear brakes have an electronic parking brake (EPB) that must be put in Service Mode first.
+Skipping this step will destroy the EPB motor.

 1. Enable EPB Service Mode on the touchscreen:

-• Select "Both" in EPB Selection
+• Set EPB Selection to "Both"

-• Select "Start" in Action Selection
+• Set Action Selection to "Start"

-• Tap Run and wait for it to complete
+• Tap Run and wait for completion (up to 45 seconds β€” the motor retracts fully)

-3. Use a brake caliper wind-back tool—the rear piston rotates as it retracts
+3. Use a brake caliper wind-back tool for the rear β€” the rear piston rotates as it retracts

 Compressing the Caliper Piston

-Rear brakes: Use a brake caliper wind-back tool—the piston rotates as it retracts
+Rear brakes: Use a brake caliper wind-back tool β€” the piston rotates clockwise as it retracts.
+Turn until fully seated.

 Installing New Brake Pads